LeoYuan0111/LeoYuan0111.github.io/_pages/about.md

 My current research interests lie in computer vision and machine learning.

-Besides research, I am also a sports fan and badminton champion.
+Besides research, I am also a sports fan and badminton provincial champion.

 # 📨 News
-- [Oct, 2022] &nbsp;One work receiving People's Choice Award in MobileHCI 2022 !
+- [Oct, 2022] &nbsp;One work receives People's Choice Award in MobileHCI 2022 !
 - [June, 2021] &nbsp;One paper accepted by VIS 2021 and TVCG !